Dashboard blank, no data, no totals in the Dashboard, totals don't add up or have empty cells?

 - Check all of your times/hours are on the same row as your Aircraft Type (in the Logbook Entries page).
 Otherwise the Dashboard will not know what those hours relate to.

-- Google Sheets Users: check your Locale Settings (this must be set to your Country for the appropriate Date format)
+- Check your Locale Settings (this must be set to your Country for the appropriate Date format)

 If formulas are missing, copy them from other working cells.